 Integrating a data security tool, like Metomic, with Notion can add an extra layer of security and control, ensuring employees can carry out their responsibilities effectively while keeping data protected.

-Notion has data security features built-in, such as encryption methods to protect data in transit and at rest.
+Notion has data security features built-in, such as data encryption methods to protect data in transit and at rest.
 It also has multi-factor authentication available to ensure secure access to the relevant people.

 Staying up to date with any new Notion security features is key for understanding how best to make the most of Notion’s in-built security measures.